Barbituric acid: Synthesis

+Malonic acid has since been replaced by diethyl malonate, because using the ester avoids the problem of having to deal with the acidity of the carboxylic acid and its unreactive carboxylate.

 Properties

-The α-carbon has a reactive hydrogen atom and is quite acidic (pKa = 4.01) even for a diketone species (cf. dimedone with pKa 5.23 and acetylacetone with pKa 8.95) because of the additional aromatic stabilization of the carbanion.
+The α-carbon atom has a reactive hydrogen atom and is quite acidic (pK_{a} = 4.01) even for a 1,3-dicarbonyl species (cf. dimedone with pK_{a} 5.23 and Meldrum's acid with pK_{a} 4.97) because of the additional aromatic stabilization of the carbanion.